 You can apply to upgrade for any rigid vehicle if you are 19+ have held your ACT or NSW car licence for at least 24 months you can go straight to Heavy Rigid

-The Medium Rigid covers you for any vehicle with one axle at the front and one axle at the rear, whereas the Heavy Rigid has three or more axles, one front two rear or two front and two or more rear axle vehicles.
+The Medium Rigid covers you for any vehicle with one axle at the front and one axle at the rear, whereas the Heavy Rigid vehicles have three or more axles, one front, two rear or two front and two or more rear axle vehicles.

 You can tow a trailer up to 9 tonnes GVM on any Rigid vehicle.
 Once you are towing a trailer that is registered to carry more than 9 tonnes GVM then you must upgrade your licence to the next level.
 A Medium Rigid with a trailer more than 9 t GVM requires you to hold a Heavy Rigid licence.
 Driving a Heavy Rigid vehicle with a trailer more than 9t GVM you will need to hold a Heavy Combination Licence.